openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Device_Plugins.md

 @endsphinxdirective

-Beyond the trivial "CPU", "GPU", "HDDL" and so on, when multiple instances of a device are available the names are more qualified.
+Beyond the typical "CPU", "GPU", "HDDL", and so on, when multiple instances of a device are available, the names are more qualified.
 For example, this is how two Intel® Movidius™ Myriad™ X sticks are listed with the hello_query_sample:
 ```
 ...
     Device: MYRIAD.1.2-ma2480